meyayl/docker-matrix-bootstrap/README.md

 ## How to use
 1. clone git project
 2. edit variables in `config`
-3. execute `sudo ./run.sh prepare`
+3. execute `sudo ./run.sh prepare`; only proceed with step 4 if no `ERROR` message occoured, otherwise the configuration will be broken!
 4. execute `./run.sh up -d`
 5. register user
 - from cli: `docker exec -ti matrix_synapse_1  register_new_matrix_user -c /data/homeserver.yaml http://localhost:8008`